 Whether it’s the sound of a loved one’s voice, a favorite piece of music or an important alarm, the ability to hear contributes greatly to quality of life.
-So it’s important to recognize when an individual might be suffering any loss of hearing ability, and to measure the degree and severity of that loss—because it’s the first step in the journey to better hearing.
+So, it’s important to recognize when an individual might be suffering any loss of hearing ability, and to measure the degree and severity of that loss with an audiology exam—because it’s the first step in the journey to better hearing.

 A hearing test, commonly known as an audiogram, is one of the most helpful and precise resources available today for helping individuals learn about the extent of their hearing loss.
-While the test is easy and painless under the supervision of a trained hearing care professional, knowing what to expect can help you feel even more empowered going into the experience.
-Here’s what you need to know about how an audiogram measures hearing ability, what to expect during the test and how to interpret the hearing test results.
+While the test is easy and painless under the supervision of a trained hearing care professional, knowing what to expect can help you feel even more empowered going into your hearing aid evaluation.
+Here’s what you need to know about how an audiology exam measures hearing ability, what to expect during the test and how to interpret the hearing test results.

-When your audiogram hearing test is completed, the audiologist will review the results with you.
+When your audiogram hearing test is completed, the audiologist will review the results of your hearing exam with you.
 You’ll be shown a graph that indicates your level of hearing sensitivity with frequencies (also called pitch) in Hertz along the top of the graph, and sound levels in decibels along the left side of the graph.

-Here are some examples of mild to severe hearing loss and their implications for everyday life:
+The other main component in an audiogram chart is sound level.
+Here are some examples of mild to severe hearing loss and their implications for sound levels in everyday life.

 Hearing loss is the result of a particular part of the ear being affected.
 When hearing loss is detected through an audiogram, the structure of the inner ear is tested with headphones and a device called a bone conduction transducer, in order to find the source of the issue.